0x1eef/lockf.rb/README.md

 lockf.rb is a Ruby library that provides a high-level interface to the POSIX function [lockf](https://man7.org/linux/man-pages/man3/lockf.3.html).
-The function can be called directly through a low-level interface as well.
+A low-level interface for calling the function directly is provided as well.
 The lockf function can synchronize access to part of, or all of a file - and is implemented as an advisory lock.